willstepp/writings/sanctum-kthadras/sk-synopsis.md

 Will
 =================

 The story begins on Will's first day at a new job.
-He arrives in the morning and eventually learns that the woman who previously held his job committed suicide.
-Her name was Abigail.
-His work laptop has been untouched since she was there and he scours the file system in order to learn more about her and maybe discover why she did it.
-He finds a brief mention of a journal in a calendar entry on the computer and one night when he can't sleep he drives to the old house where she lived and decides to look around for it.
+He arrives in the morning and soon learns that the woman who previously held his position committed suicide.
+Her name was Abigail, or Abbie.
+The laptop she used has been untouched since then and he scours the computer in order to learn more about her and maybe to discover why she did it.
+In a calendar entry he discovers a brief mention of a journal and one night when he can't sleep he drives to the old house where she lived and decides to look around for it.
 In the house he sees a vision of her hanging in the closet with tentacles coming out of her eyes and mouth and then a tentacled hand points at an old desk in the corner of the bedroom.
-He wakes up and realizes it was a nightmare.
-It is the middle of the night and he decides to actually drive over there as he did in his dream.
-Once there he discovers things look pretty much how they did in his dream, except for small differences.
+He wakes up and realizes it was only a nightmare.
+It is the middle of the night and he decides to actually drive over there as he just did in his dream.
+Once there he discovers that strangely things look pretty much how they did in his dream, except for minor details.
 He finds her journal in a hidden cubby in the desk drawer and takes it home with him.

 Abigail
 =================